bitrix24/b24restdocs/api-reference/landing/types.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits are needed to meet the writing standard

 {% endnote %}